 The typical timelines for new and revised standards implementation in EPEAT are outlined by EPEAT policies.
 See P 21, Procedure for Implementing New Standards, and P31, Implementing Updated Standards on the EPEAT Registry.
 These implementation timelines begin when a standard is published by an SDO.

 Process Step 1

 EPEAT Registry “opens to manufacturers.”
 During Process Step 1, the EPEAT Registry is open exclusively to manufacturers, and products are not publicly searchable.
 At this time, manufacturers are able to add information about products that meet the new or revised standard.

 EPEAT Registry “opens to the public.”
 During Process Step 2, product information that has been entered by manufacturers into the EPEAT Registry becomes publicly viewable.
 At this time, purchasers can search the Registry for products that meet the new or revised standard.

 The table below outlines typical timeframes that manufacturers and the public can anticipate having access to the EPEAT Registry once an SDO publishes a new or revised standard.
 It also shows the “phase-out periods” for products once a revised standard is published.
 After the “phase out period”, if a product does not meet the requirements of the revised standard, it may no longer be marketed or described as “EPEAT registered.”
 For more details on the timeline for phasing out products, see EPEAT Policy P31 Implementing Updated Standards on the Registry.

 Below is a list of standards that are currently being considered by GEC for use in EPEAT.
 Because the publication date of standards is subject to change, this information and specific dates provided here will be continually updated by GEC.

 UL 110 Standard for Mobile Phones

-The Standard for Sustainability for Mobile Phones is being developed by UL.
+The Standard for Sustainability for Mobile Phones was published UL, and is available here.

 - Registry opens to manufacturers: May 1, 2017